Ben Jacobson

 Ben Scott Jacobson (born December 16, 1970) is an American basketball coach.
-He is the head men's basketball coach at the University of Northern Iowa, a position he has held since 2006.
-He served as an assistant at North Dakota, North Dakota State, and Northern Iowa before taking over as head coach at Northern Iowa in 2006.
+He is the head men's basketball coach at Utah State University, a position he has held since 2026.
+He previously served as the head coach at University of Northern Iowa from 2006 to 2026.
+He served as an assistant at North Dakota, North Dakota State, and Northern Iowa.

 Playing career

 Jacobson attended Mayville-Portland High School.
 After his senior year he was named 1989's North Dakota Mr. Basketball.
 Jacobson went on to play collegiately at the University of North Dakota from 1989 to 1993.
 He was a four-year letterman for the Sioux, a two-year starter, and he ended his career as the school's all-time assist leader.
 UND made two Division 2 Elite Eight appearances and four regional appearances, along with winning two conference championships, during his career.
-He was team captain in 1991–92 and 1992–93, was named to the NCC's All-Academic Team in 1993, and was a player representative to UND's letterwinner's association from 1991 to 1993.
+He was team captain in 1991–92 and 1992–93, was named to the NCC's All-Academic Team in 1993, and was a player representative to UND's letterwinners association from 1991 to 1993.